RodionChachura/booksconcepts.com/content/blog/the-passion-paradox-by-brad-stulberg-and-steve-magness/index.md

 date: 2019-04-03
 title: "“The Passion Paradox” by Brad Stulberg and Steve Magness"
 draft: false
 description: "While reading this book, I wrote down the main concepts from it.
-You may find them useful if you just finished reading audiobook or want to refresh knowledge.
-Also, these notes can help you to…"
+They can be useful for you if just finished listening audiobook or want to refresh knowledge.
+Activities that fulfill these three…"
 categories: []
 keywords: [Self Improvement,Passion,Books,Reading,Book Summary]
 ---

 ### “The Passion Paradox” by Brad Stulberg and Steve Magness

+While reading this book, I wrote down the main concepts from it.
+They can be useful for you if just finished listening audiobook or want to refresh knowledge.

 <figure>

 ![](/images2/the-passion-paradox-by-brad-stulberg-and-steve-magness-0.jpg)

 </figure>

-While reading this book, I wrote down the main concepts from it.
-You may find them useful if you just finished reading audiobook or want to refresh knowledge.
-Also, these notes can help you to decide — want you to read this book or not.

 ### Why a Book About Passion